 Asthma is caused by inflammation in the airways.
 This inflammation irritates the muscles around the airways, causing them to squeeze (constrict) and narrow.
 It is then more difficult for air to get in and out of the lungs leading to wheezing and breathlessness.
 The inflammation also causes the lining of the airways to make extra mucus which causes a cough and further obstruction to the airflow.

 Emphysema is not actually an allergy itself.
 It is a lung condition, caused by long-term exposure to air pollution, that primarily causes shortness of breath.
 Continual inflammation over a period of time damages the delicate walls of the alveoli (or air sacs, where oxygen passes into the blood) and they lose their normal elasticity.
 The walls of the airways thicken, more mucus is produced and it becomes much harder to breathe, especially during physical activity.
 Less oxygen gets into the blood so there is a reduced supply to the vital organs.
-Emphysema is one of a group of diseases called chronic obstructive pulmonary disease or COPD
+Emphysema is one of a group of diseases called COPD (Chronic Obstructive Pulmonary Disease )

 How the ioniser helps.

-Very important - Use only a good quality ioniser that produces lots of negative ions but no ozone.
-The eyes, lungs and airways are already stressed or damaged and contact with ozone will irritate them even more.
+Very important Only use a good quality ioniser that produces lots of negative ions but no ozone.
+The eyes, lungs and airways are already stressed or damaged.
+Contact with ozone will irritate them even more.

-Removes the cause of the allergy - Air ionisers are extremely efficient at removing those very fine particles of dust, pollen and spores the body is particularly sensitive to. (for these tiny particles, ionisers work much better than standard "fan and filter" air cleaners. more details.. ) They also remove and destroy airborne viruses and bacteria. ionisers-in-hospitals
+Removes the cause of the allergy – Air ionisers are extremely efficient at removing those very fine particles of dust, pollen and spores the body is particularly sensitive to. (for these tiny particles, ionisers work much better than standard “fan and filter” air cleaners – more details.. ) They also remove and destroy airborne viruses and bacteria.
+See : Ionisers-in-hospitals

-Reduces the symptoms - Studies have shown negative ions can help to lower the body's histamine levels.
+Reduces the allergy symptoms – Studies have shown negative ions can help lower the body’s histamine levels.
 Histamines trigger the coughing, sneezing, runny eyes and nose, in order to flush out those allergens.

 Helps clear the lungs – As a natural process, to prevent them clogging with debris, the lungs produce a sticky protective mucus which traps any breathed-in particles and irritants.
 Cilia, which are tiny hair-like structures on the lung’s lining, propel mucus up and out of the lung using a synchronised back-and-forth, wave-like motion.
 Breathing negative ions invigorates these cilia and they speed up their activity.